Updated July 2018.

 - Your product doesn't look good!

-For all Google's successes, they still haven't managed to create a successful social media platform.
+For all of Google's successes, they still haven't managed to create a successful social media platform.

 Google+ was their most recent attempt.
 If you look at the official figure of 2.5 billion users, it'd be the biggest social network in the world.
 However, it's estimated that 90% of these users have never used the social network - instead, they had an account automatically created for them when they created their Gmail account.